aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Prerequsite:

 1. You need to install Riff BOX driver for Blank Flash to work.
 Extract Riff BOX drivers in a folder (you will find both 32bit and 64bit versions).
 Open dseo13b.exe and choose "Sign a System File", follow the program instructions and there you go, the program will ask you to reboot.
-While you reboot press F8 many times until you get a menu, choose "Disable Driver Signature Enforcement" and Windows will boot automatically after that.
+While you reboot press F8 multiple times until you get a menu, choose "Disable Driver Signature Enforcement" and Windows will boot automatically after that.
 To enable, simply restart your system.

 Method 1 (QFIL): (Don't try)